Avoid A Product Failure with These Expert Criteria for Idea Validation

-Answering questions such as “How long have others been in the service?” or “Are my competitors successful or have they experienced massive financial losses?” can give a rough insight into how far your product can get.
+Answering questions such as “How long have others been in the service?” and “Are my competitors successful or have they experienced massive financial losses?” gives a rough insight into how far your product can get.
 (Source: Shopify article)

 An excellent product validation requires insight from diverse specialists.
-By engaging multiple departments at the early stage of the process, businesses avoid the development of faulty ideas.
-Adrian Pica presents a journey a product has to go through at Bolt to actually be launched.
+By engaging multiple departments at the early stage of the idea validation process, it’s possible to avoid the development of faulty business ideas.
+Adrian Pica presents the journey a product has to go through at Bolt before it’s actually launched.

 “The Product Manager has a discussion with the team and puts together a list of potential ideas.
 We all look at the merit of the ideas, the data, the potential uplift that a new feature might bring, and then speak with the engineering team.”

 Even when the company accepts a new product, it doesn’t go straight into the production phase.
 Instead, it makes its way to the company’s to-do list according to priority.
 (Source: “How Successful Product Management Is Helping Bolt Scale” interview)